3dcitydb/importer-exporter/impexp-plugin-api/resources/doc/README.txt

    names of your concrete implementation(s) of the "@pluginApiService@" interface.
-h) Put your JAR into the "@pluginsDir@" folder within the installation directory of the @impexpFullName@.
+h) Put your JAR into the "@pluginsDir@" folder within the installation directory of the @impexpName@.

 Steps e) to g) can usually be automated using an IDE.

-Please consult the documentation of the @impexpFullName@ for a comprehensive description of the plugin API and its usage.
+Please consult the documentation of the @impexpName@ for a comprehensive description of the plugin API and its usage.

-The plugin support of the @impexpFullName@ is implemented on top of the Service Provider API introduced in Java SE 6.
+The plugin support of the @impexpName@ is implemented on top of the Service Provider API introduced in Java SE 6.
 More details about this API can be, for example, found here: http://java.sun.com/developer/technicalArticles/javase/extensible/index.html